google/silifuzz/README.md

 ```

 NOTE: This is a very basic tool at the moment offering just a few commands.

-### How to create and run a standalone runner binary

-TODO: coming soon

 ### How to invoke the runner to scan a single core of a CPU